What to do if...

 Check with your insurer what you need to do to make a claim, such as photographing damage and keeping receipts for replacement items.

 You need to work closely with your insurance company to make sure your claim goes smoothly.

-To make a claim on your John Lewis Home Insurance policy:
+Click here to find out how to make a claim on your John Lewis Home Insurance

 If the police recover any of your lost property you must tell the insurance company.
 They will take this into account when calculating your claim.

 There are several things you can do to prevent a burglary and protect your property: